Policy Gradients for Cumulative Prospect Theory in Reinforcement Learning: Policy Gradient for CPT-value maximization

-\textbf{Stochastic Policy Gradient Algorithm for CPT-RL.} In the light of Theorem~\ref{thm:the:cptgradienttheorem}, we will perform a policy gradient ascent on the objective~$J$ to solve \eqref{cptpo}.
-Our general policy gradient algorithm is presented in Algorithm~\ref{alg:cptreinforce}.
+In the light of Theorem~\ref{thm:the:cptgradienttheorem}, we will perform a policy gradient ascent on the objective~$J$ to solve \ref{cptpo}.
+Our general PG algorithm is presented in Algorithm~\ref{alg:cptreinforce}.
 As usual, since we only have access to sampled trajectories from the MDP, we need a stochastic policy gradient to estimate the true unknown gradient given by the theorem.
-In particular, we need an approximation of~$\phi(R(\tau))$ for any sampled trajectory~$\tau$ from the MDP following policy~$\pi_{\theta}$.
-In the particular case of \eqref{eutpo} in which~$w$ is the identity, the unknown quantity~$\phi(R(\tau))$ reduces to~$\mathcal{U}(R(\tau))$ which can be easily computed as $\mathcal{U}$ is known and $R(\tau)$ is the cumulative reward.
+In particular, we need an approximation of~$\varphi(R(\tau))$ for any sampled trajectory~$\tau$ from the MDP following policy~$\pi_{\theta}$.
+In the case of \ref{eutpo} in which~$w$ is the identity, the unknown quantity~$\varphi(R(\tau))$ reduces to~$\mathcal{U}(R(\tau))$ which can be easily computed as $\mathcal{U}$ is known and $R(\tau)$ is the cumulative reward.\\

 \begin{savenotes}

 \end{savenotes}